American Heart Association

 Art Rooney Scholarship Fund

 The Art Rooney Scholarship Fund was established in memory of the late founder of the Steelers, who died in August of 1988 after living most of his life on the North Side.
-The scholarship annually provides a grant to a Cardinal Wuerl North Catholic student and funds the Pittsburgh Promise scholarships for two Perry High School students.
+The scholarship annually provides a grant to a North Catholic student and funds the Pittsburgh Promise scholarships for two Perry High School students.
 Since its beginning, the scholarship has awarded grants to more than 80 local students.
 The annual Gatorade/Steelers 5K Race, Fitness Walk and Kids’ Kickoff Run is the major fundraiser for the scholarship fund.
-The event features a 3.1-mile level course on the North Side highlighted by a spectacular finish in Heinz Field.
+The event features a 3.1-mile level course on the North Side highlighted by a spectacular finish inside of the stadium.

 In 2017, the NFL expanded its scope of the Crucial Catch platform to engage and impact more communities through the message of early detection and prevention.

-As part of the Steelers’ breast cancer awareness activities, players who have a loved one affected by the disease serve as chefs at the “Cooking and Eating for a Healthy Life” class at Magee Women’s Hospital of UPMC.
-In attendance are breast cancer survivors who enjoy the players’ efforts in the kitchen.
+As part of the Steelers' breast cancer awareness activities, players who have a loved one affected by the disease serve as chefs at the "Cooking and Eating for a Healthy Life" class at UPMC Magee-Womens Hospital.
+In attendance are breast cancer survivors and their families who enjoy the players' efforts in the kitchen.

 Members of the Zeta Tau Alpha sorority distribute breast cancer information at GameDay Live before the breast cancer awareness game.